Heart inflammation cases in young men higher than expected after mRNA vaccines -U.S. CDC

 Pfizer and Moderna were not immediately available for comment.

-Israel’s Health Ministry has said it found a likely link to vaccination in a small number of myocarditis cases observed mainly in young men who received Pfizer’s (PFE.N) COVID-19 vaccine. read more
+Israel’s Health Ministry has said it found a likely link to vaccination in a small number of myocarditis cases observed mainly in young men who received Pfizer’s COVID-19 vaccine.

 The CDC said it will hold a meeting of its Advisory Committee on Immunization Practices next week to further evaluate the evidence and assess the risk of myocarditis following mRNA vaccination for COVID-19.